Skip to Content

 Rambutan is not a cheap fruit.
 It ranges from about $8 to $12 a pound (or about 50 cents per fruit) in grocery stores and Asian markets and can be up to $15 a pound at specialty produce markets.

-The fruit grows on rambutan trees that take several years mature before they being producing.
-It grows in humid, tropical countries but Thailand is the main producer of rambutans.
+The fruit grows on rambutan trees that take several years to mature before they begin producing.
+Rambutans grow in humid, tropical countries, but Thailand is the main producer of rambutans.

 When is rambutan in season?